You can find my full CV here. (Updated November 2017).

 Selected and Upcoming Presentations:

 Duncan, Daniel.
 2018.
 Changing language and identity during suburbanization.
-Paper to be presented at LSA 2018, Salt Lake City, Utah.
-Abstract won first place, LSA Student Abstract Award.
+Paper presented at LSA 2018, Salt Lake City, Utah.
+Abstract won first place, LSA Student Abstract Award. [slides]

 Duncan, Daniel, and Janine Duncan.
 2018.
 All in the family: Finding opportunities for collaboration close to home.
-Poster to be presented at LSA 2018, Salt Lake City, Utah.
-[Organized session: Collaboration with other disciplines].
+Poster presented at LSA 2018, Salt Lake City, Utah.
+[Organized session: Collaboration with other disciplines]. [poster]

 Duncan, Daniel, 2017.
 “I’m Catholic and she’s public”: Education and the Northern Cities Shift in St. Louis.
 Poster presented at NWAV 46, University of Wisconsin-Madison. [poster]